Advanced installation

 Install the StormForge Agent - advanced scenarios

-You must delete the current Agent.
+You must delete that version before installing the latest version.

 kubectl delete deploy stormforge-agent -n stormforge-system